illinois-dap/DataAnalysisForPhysicistsFall23/intro.md

 * Graded homework will be available through [Gradescope](https://www.gradescope.com)

 ### Final Project
-Near the end of the course, you will select from a list of projects that involve demonstrating and extending your work in class by doing something cool and interesting in data analysys.
+At appropriate times throughout the course, you will select from a list of projects that involve demonstrating and extending your work in class by doing something cool and interesting in data analysys.
 You must work alone on this (i.e. without collaboration).

 For the final project you will put together a jupyter notebook that demonstrates your project.
 The notebook should have code and demonstrate the task but also be written in an expository way that other students could, in principle, read and learn from.
 It is submitted in an analogous way as the regular course assignments.

 The final notebook must be submitted via Gradescope for grading on or before ___Xday, December XX, 2023 at 5:00 pm US Central time___.

 ## Grading
-* Class attendence and participation: 10%
+* Class attendence and participation: 5%
-* Homework: 70%
+* Homework: 65%
-* Final Project: 20%
+* Projects: 30%

 Letter grades will be assigned as follows: